HBS offers experience across legal disciplines combined with a focus on the unique business or personal requirements of each of our clients.

 About Our Practice

-Foreign companies coming to the United States routinely require assistance in many legal areas; and Hall Booth Smith’s International Practice Group offers experienced counsel for global corporations of all sizes, regardless of corporate headquarter location.
-Given our attorneys’ own international backgrounds, we are able to assist clients based in the United States in legal matters involving the laws of foreign countries.
-HBS International Practice Group attorneys include foreign nationals who are licensed to practice in Germany, New York, and Georgia.
+Foreign companies coming to the United States routinely require assistance in many legal areas, and Hall Booth Smith’s International Practice Group offers experienced counsel for global corporations of all sizes, regardless of corporate headquarter location.
+This is true for companies wishing to have their own legal presence in the U.S. as well as foreign companies engaging in business and trade with partners outside of the U.S. We are also able to assist clients based in the United States in legal matters involving the laws of foreign countries, either through our own attorneys who include foreign nationals, or with the help of colleagues in other countries with whom we network.

 The attorneys in our International Practice Group have been working with international clients and U.S. based companies for many years.
-Our work with international clients includes structuring legal entities for start-up operations as well as routinely advising companies with established operations in the United States.
+Our work with international clients includes structuring legal entities for start-up operations as well as routinely advising companies with established operations in the United States, as we do for any other domestic client.
 We focus on the needs of our clients throughout the Southeastern region, yet we serve clients throughout the United States and internationally, including Germany, Brazil, Hungary, Turkey, Switzerland, France, Netherlands, the United Kingdom, and the country of Georgia.

 Our broad network includes contacts with national and international lawyers and other professionals to best serve our clients’ unique needs.
 Our attorneys work closely with a number of bi-national and local chambers of industry and commerce allowing us to stay on top of the pulse of what is happening within the international and local business community.